Updated September 2021

 Hidden away in a corner of King George VI Park, you will find the stunning Italianate Glasshouse, the owners operate a small cafe serving Cream Teas, Cakes and Scones at the weekends.
 The opening times are weather dependant, typically open on weekends and bank holidays from May to September/October.
 A very picturesque spot.

-A little out of the way in George Street.
-This is a pleasant quiet spot for a quality brunch or lunch.
+A friendly local Cafe.
+It’s a little out of the way in George Street but worth a visit as the Cafe is a pleasant quiet spot for a quality brunch or lunch.
 They also serve a nice selection of cup cakes baked on the premises.
+There is a small garden area behind the cafe.

-A stylish Cafe Bar that is now under new management.
+A stylish Cafe Bar.
 They are licensed and have regular live music events.
 They also have a lovely sheltered courtyard with a stunning mirror mosaic.

-A boutique hotel in Addington Street with a restaurant, a casual dining area called the Addington Street Kitchen and a bar.
-They also have a garden area at the back that is open to non residents.
+There is also a garden area at the back that is open to non residents.

 An inviting restaurant which captures the essence of an archetypal gentlemen’s club in the glory days of the British Empire.
 Excellent Set Lunch and Set Dinner menus.
 They also do Afternoon Teas.

-A lovely spot to stop for a light lunch or coffee and cake.
+A modern stylish Cafe.
+It’s a lovely spot to stop for a light lunch or coffee and cake.
+(Kitchen part closed on Tuesdays & Wednesdays).
 There is outside seating and a communal table on the ground floor and more tables and seating upstairs where you have stunning views of the harbour.

 An attractive comfortable and popular bar located under the Arches overlooking the Harbour.
 Has lots of outside seating.
 Serves Food including substantial seafood platters that are ideal for sharing.